Meta-Gigachad/assistant-telegram-bot/README.md

 ## Custom Modules

 You can add your own modules to the bot.
-You should inherit it from `modules.base.BotModule` use [telegram.ext](https://python-telegram-bot.readthedocs.io/en/stable/index.html) for it.
+To create a module you should inherit it from `modules.base.BotModule`.
+Use handlers from [telegram.ext](https://python-telegram-bot.readthedocs.io/en/stable/index.html).
 Here is a sample Module class
 ```python
 from modules.base import BotModule
 from telegram.ext import Dispatcher